The amount that we aim to add to the Sum Assured each year to increase the Benefit payable from the Plan.

 Guaranteed Maturity Amount

-The guaranteed maturity amount, or guaranteed sum, is the minimum amount you will receive upon maturity.
-This is subject to you maintaining all your monthly contributions into the plan for the full term.
+The guaranteed maturity amount, or sum assured for the 50+ Life Cover policy, is the minimum amount you will receive upon maturity.
+This is subject to you meeting the terms of the plan.

 Guaranteed Minimum Amount